 - Extending the UK's WTO membership will play an important role in the future of the Bailiwick's trading relationships with other jurisdictions.
 This objective is a key part of the States of Guernsey's Brexit planning and risk mitigation strategy.
 Extending the UK's membership will provide Bailiwick companies with access to global rules on the trade in goods, services and IP with other WTO members, including EU Member States and the majority of countries worldwide.
 It will help to provide certainty for businesses, especially in the event of a No Deal Brexit.

-- Following the States' decision to formally request WTO extension, Guernsey officials have worked closely with the UK's Department for International Trade to progress the steps required to ensure the extended membership is in place when the UK becomes an independently represented member of the WTO upon exit day.
+- Following the States' decision to formally request WTO extension, Guernsey officials have worked closely with the UK's Department for International Trade to ensure the extended membership is in place when the UK becomes an independently represented member of the WTO upon exit day.

 - For more information, you can read the Policy & Resources Committee's policy letter ' Extending the United Kingdom's membership of the World Trade Organization' here: WTO extension policy letter

 - For further information in relation to the UK's current WTO Commitments in relation to Goods, Services and IP please click on the following link